pkgit123/geopandas-location-distance/README.md

-# geopandas-location-distance
+# geopy-location-distance-not-geopandas
-Playbook for using geopandas to calculate distance between locations
+Playbook for using geopy to calculate distance between locations